EBI-Metabolights/metabolights-utils/README.md

         - LESS_EQUAL / NOT LESS_EQUAL
         - REGEX (regex match) / NOT REGEX (not regex match)
         - EMPTY / NOT EMPTY (None or empty)
+    * You can define multiple filters.
+If one filter rejects row, row will not be selected (AND operation).
+    * You can define one or more columns for a filter.
+If there are multiple columns for a filter.
+If any column matches the parameter, filter selects the row (OR operation).
+    * If you do not select any column for filter, filter will evaluate all columns of the row.
+If filter matches the parameter with any column, it will select the row.
+You can define column names to skip them while evaluating all rows.
+    * You can define your custom filters.
+Some custom filters have been already implemented.
+        - "between-equal": Returns row if value between given min and max.
+Min and max inputs can be datetime, str, int or float.
+        - "valid-datetime" Return row if value is valid datetime with given pattern.
+Default pattern is DD/MM/YYYY.
+        - "valid-number": Return row if value is valid int or float.
+        - "enum-contains": Gets a map to define a text for each enum value.
+Returns row if input parameter is in the enum-mapped text.
+Enums can be any allowed type (str, int, etc.).
+            + Example: Enum values are 1, 2, 3, 4.
+Enum values are mapped to 1: "In Review", 2: "Published", 3: "In Curation", 4: "Public".
+If parameter is "Pub", all rows contain enum value 2 and 4 will be returned.

 4. Define and **apply actions** to manuplate ISA table files.
 Supported operations:
     * ADD_ROW: Insert rows to given index
     * DELETE_ROW: delete selected rows